bakhtik/knowledge/development/ux/testing.md

 # Usability testing

+You give test participants the tasks to do, you observe, and you learn.

 ## Keeping testing simple - so do enough of it

 > Why didn't we do this sooner?